mm-o/siyuan-media-player/README.md

 ## Thanks

 - Thanks to [SiYuan Plugin Development Guide](https://ld246.com/article/1723732790981#START-UP) and its author for the detailed development documentation.
 - Thanks to [vv](https://github.com/Wetoria), the developer of Leaf plugin, for helping solve development issues.
-His [Leaf plugin](https://simplest-frontend.feishu.cn/docx/B3NndXHi7oLLXJxnxQmcczRsnse) is highly recommended and very useful.
+His [Fallen Leaves](https://simplest-frontend.feishu.cn/docx/B3NndXHi7oLLXJxnxQmcczRsnse) is highly recommended and very useful.
 - Thanks to [ArtPlayer](https://artplayer.org/document/) project and its developers for answering questions and providing support.
 - Thanks to [bilibili-API-collect](https://socialsisteryi.github.io/bilibili-API-collect/) project for providing Bilibili API documentation.